Decoherence-free algebras in quantum dynamics: Introduction

 Quantum technologies are evolving so rapidly over the last few years that a solid understanding of open-system theory, the theoretical framework of such applications, is crucially needed.
 In particular, asymptotics of open quantum systems has attracted a lot of interest by theoretical physicists~\cite{jex_st_2012,jex_st_2018,albert2019asymptotics}, in light of possible applications in quantum information processing~\cite{zanardi2014coherent}, quantum reservoir engineering~\cite{Zoller_res_eng,Wolf_res_eng}, and matrix product states~\cite{perez2006matrix}.

 At the same time, long-time behavior of open quantum systems has drawn the attention of several mathematicians since the birth of the field in the early seventies~\cite{kossakowski1972quantum}.
-In particular, after the seminal works by Gorini, Kossakowski, Sudarshan~\cite{GKS_76}, and Lindblad~\cite{Lindblad_76} on quantum dynamical semigroups, several works by Evans~\cite{evans1977irreducible}, Spohn~\cite{Spohn_77}, Frigerio and Verri~\cite{Frigerio_78,Frigerio_Verri_82} focused on the existence and the uniqueness of a stationary state of this kind of dynamics.
+In particular, after the seminal works by Gorini, Kossakowski, Sudarshan~\cite{GKS_76}, and Lindblad~\cite{Lindblad_76} on quantum dynamical semigroups, several works~\cite{evans1977irreducible,Spohn_77,Frigerio_78,Frigerio_Verri_82} focused on the existence and the uniqueness of a stationary state of this kind of dynamics.
 The more recent papers by Fagnola and Rebolledo~\cite{fagnola_2001,fagnola2002subharmonic} can be framed in this research direction.